khuiqel/mandelbrot-generator/README.md

 ## Building (Windows)

 Only MSVC x64 is officially supported.
 Set your environment variables with `"C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat"`, run `build_win64.bat` to build, `"Debug/mandelbrot.exe"` to run.
-Note that the instruction set is SSE2 (the default) because MSVC does not have the equivalent of `-march=native`, so you should add the relevant `/arch` for your CPU if you want extra performance.
-Remove `/fp:fast` if float precision is really an issue. **IMPORTANT:** You will probably have to change the ImageMagick version.
+Note that the instruction set is SSE2 (the default) because MSVC does not have the equivalent of `-march=native`, so you should add the relevant [`/arch`](https://learn.microsoft.com/en-us/cpp/build/reference/arch-minimum-cpu-architecture) for your CPU if you want extra performance. **IMPORTANT:** You will probably have to change the ImageMagick version.
 It's currently set to `ImageMagick-7.1.2-Q16-HDRI`, which is the current version and recommended setup as of writing.
 If you are using ImageMagick 6 (why), add `/DUSE_IM6`.

+`/fp:fast` in theory *should* be okay to add, as float precision is not really an issue, however it started producing some really wrong results for me.
+Maybe an MSVC update changed it, or maybe the wrong-looking result is the flag actually working.
+Feel free to experiment.

 ## Optional Coloring File